fulltopic/fulltopic.github.io/docs/deeplearning4j/a3c/a3c.md

 }
 ```

-The updater for both of them are initiated in ActorCriticFactorySeparateStdDense.buildActorCritic() as default updater: Adam
+The updater for both of them are initiated in *ActorCriticFactorySeparateStdDense*.buildActorCritic() as default updater: Adam

 ### Worker Thread
 The worker is running in similar way as DQN does.
 There are three minor differences:
 * Networks are not updated in worker.
 Workers make use of network while not train them
 * We are training V instead of Q, so the labels for value network is simple reward, not something about next state.

-    About above differences, they could be proved in AsyncThreadDiscrete.trainSubEpoch() and A3CThreadDiscrete.calcGradient()
+About above differences, they could be proved in **.trainSubEpoch()* and *A3CThreadDiscrete.calcGradient()*

-The last one is a special loss function for policy network which implemented as ActorCriticLoss
+The last one is a special loss function for policy network which implemented as *ActorCriticLoss*
 #### ActorCriticLoss
 ```
     public INDArray computeGradient(INDArray labels, INDArray preOutput, IActivation activationFn, INDArray mask) {